Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 ![List of tasks](../../Assets/Screenshots/Tasks/Tasks/ListTasks.png "[List of tasks]")

-1. Click the task you want to assign to a specific user.
+1. Click the task(s) you want to assign to a specific user.
     The editing toolbar is displayed.

 2. Click the *Unassigned* drop-down list.